mihai-vlc/cpp-project-premake-vscode/README.md

 6. Ctrl + Shift + B will build the project (run make)
 7. F5 will build + run the project in debug mode

+If you are looking for a setup that uses MSBuild the following tool can be used: https://github.com/shoxsz/proj-maker-cpp-vscode-premake